timcmartin/dotfiles/README.md

 Personal and work dotfiles managed with [GNU Stow](https://www.gnu.org/software/stow/) and [Strap](https://github.com/MikeMcQuaid/strap).

 This config includes [Tmux Catppuccin](https://github.com/catppuccin/tmux) and is designed for seamless, context-aware setup across multiple macOS user accounts.
+It is currently locked at my work machine version, (v0.1.0) but there have been significant changes that require edits to the tmux config.

 ---